PaluMacil/misc/README.md

     *Language:* **Go**

- 9. [wxPy](./wxPy/README.md): Demo app... wxWidgets again, this time wrapped in Python (wxPython 4, which is a total refresh called Project Phoenix).
+ 9. [wxPy](./wxPy/README.md): A Demo app. wxWidgets again, this time wrapped in Python (wxPython 4, which is a total refresh called Project Phoenix).
 Easy and zero trouble.
 One of my favorite open source Python projects!

     *Language:* **Python**

 10. [Go Dep](./go-dep-example/README.md): The example bar chart code from [go-chart](https://github.com/wcharczuk/go-chart) with go dep building.
 I will re-visit this when Go Dep functionality is documented more clearly.

     *Language:* **Go**

 11. [Sandbox](./sandbox): Code so trivial that it is basically the Go Playground.
 These might be examples of what to do, what not to do, demonstration of a single concept in a standard library package, or something similar.
 I don't have a README or license available for this folder.

     *Language:* **Go**